freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/machine-learning/backpropagation/index.md

 ---
 ## Backpropagation

+Backprogapation is a subtopic of [neural networks](../neural-networks/index.md).

+**Purpose:** It is an algorithm/process with the aim of minimizing the cost function (in other words, the error) of parameters in a neural network.

-Backprogapation is a subtopic of [neural networks](../neural-networks/index.md), and is the process by which you calculate the gradients of each node in the network.
+**Method:** This is done by calculating the gradients of each node in the network.
 These gradients measure the "error" each node contributes to the output layer, so in training a neural network, these gradients are minimized.

-Note: Backpropagation, and machine learning in general, required significant familiarity with linear algebra and matrix manipulation.
+Note: Backpropagation, and machine learning in general, requires significant familiarity with linear algebra and matrix manipulation.
 Coursework or reading on this topic is highly recommended before trying to understand the contents of this article.

 ### Computation